 Camps that canceled have been angry at camps planning to open, and camps planning to open can find plenty of reasons to be angry.
 COVID-19 often has us feeling scared, helpless, and confused.
 I think many of us are more comfortable expressing those feelings as anger than what they really are, fear of living in this world that we can no longer make sense of.

 The highway signs near my house say, “Stay New York Tough.”
 I get the idea, but I don’t feel all that tough lately.
 Confused, stuck, frustrated, scared, but “tough”?
 Not so much…

 A few weeks ago, we started an online camp program.
 I’ve heard some people put virtual camp down, saying, “It’s not camp!”
 Well, you can call it what you want; what I’ve seen in the few weeks it’s been running is that it can be pretty great.

 Teens are connecting, having fun, and feeling less isolated and alone.
 We are trying new things, making new friends, and sharing our gifts.
 We have over thirty-five teenagers registered, and I hope we will get a lot more.

 Great people are leading unique activities, and great teenagers are showing up.
 Everyone is included, respected, seen, and heard.
 We are having fun but also tackling some tough questions about the world we are living in.
 We are trying to help teens discover more wisdom, truth, and love for themselves and this new world we are all living in.

 This is no joke…

-Regretfully we had to cancel camp for 2020 but we now have an online program where teens can jump-in at any time.
+Regretfully, we had to cancel the real camp for 2020 due to the pandemic, but we now have an online program where teens can jump in anytime.
 It may be the perfect way for teens to test the waters and meet the OTC community in a relaxed way.
 See the video below.
 Find out more.